Understanding blocks

 - Useful when you want to implement your own chunking strategy with the layout information.

-6. Disabled (No Chunking)
+6. Disabled (no chunking)

 - Returns one large markdown representation of the entire document.